Lumsden Hare: Career

+During the 1940s, he appeared in several mostly uncredited small and supporting roles for Metro-Goldwyn-Mayer.

-By his final screen appearance in 1961, Hare had amassed over 140 film credits and appeared in over a dozen television productions.
+By his final screen appearance in 1961, Hare had amassed over 140 film credits and appeared on television in over a dozen productions.

 Personal life and death

 Hare was married to actress Selene Johnson.
 He died 28 August 1964, aged 89, in Beverly Hills, California.